Skip to main content

 Contact: Dr. Alexander Kempf

 Due to a sharp decline in fishing effort by the main flatfish fishing fleets since the early 2000s, fishing pressure on plaice has fallen significantly since then.
 Massive scrapping programs in the Dutch fleet have continued this trend in recent years.
-Since 2007, fishing pressure has been below FMSY and in recent years even far below.
-Recruitment has mostly been above average since 2010.
-The spawning stock biomass has increased significantly in recent decades and in 2014 reached the highest value since data was recorded in 1957.
-Since then, the stock has fluctuated far above all biomass reference points due to natural variability in the production of young fish.
+Since 2019, fishing pressure has been below FMSY and in recent years even well below it.
+The recruitment rate determined since 2010 has mostly been above average.
+The spawning stock biomass has increased significantly over the last two decades and is currently only slightly below the highest value since records began in 1957.
+Due to natural variability in offspring production, the stock fluctuates well above all biomass reference points.

-The ICES catch advice for 2025 based on the MSY approach for plaice in the North Sea and Skagerrak is no more than 176 988 tons.
-This is above last year's recommendation (+ 14.2%).
-The total catch in recent years has always been well below the recommended maximum catch, as it does not appear profitable to fish out the quotas.
-High fuel costs are likely to further worsen the situation for flatfish vessels.
+The ICES (International Council for the Exploration of the Sea) catch recommendation based on the MSY approach for 2026 is no more than 164,129 tons for plaice from the North Sea and Skagerrak combined.
+This is slightly below last year's recommendation (-7.3%), mainly due to a redefinition of the reference points.
+Total catches in recent years have always been well below the recommended maximum catch, as it does not appear profitable to fish the quotas.
+High fuel costs are likely to further worsen the situation for flatfish fishermen.

 The explanation of Plaice in the North Sea as a PDF download